across the world

 6. Reconcile Daily: AP, AR, and Cash

-I recommend that all my small business clients reconcile their accounts payable or account receivable balances every day.
-The goal is to ensure that there are no errors in the system.
+I recommend that all my small business clients reconcile their accounts payable or accounts receivable balances every day.
+This is one of the crucial bookkeeping tasks that ensures accuracy in the system.
 If you’re receiving payments for products or services but haven’t delivered them yet – this may have consequences if somebody else has already received it and paid for their order.
 It’s also possible that your account is mistakenly credited with payments.

 Additionally, businesses should perform everyday cash reconciliation – ensuring all checks, credit card charges, and deposits entered in the cash receipts journal agree with those debts on your bank statement.